Tag: spirituality

 I mark Dec.
 27–Jan.
 1 as a ceremonial arc.
 I light a candle, name the intrusion, the trigger, and the revelation, then extinguish it as a symbol of release.
 Before extinguishing, I write each heavy feeling on a small piece of paper and burn it with the candle flame — letting the smoke carry away what no longer serves me.

-I speak aloud: “I forgive the betrayed part of me.
+I speak aloud: “I hold the betrayed part of me with gentleness and compassion.
 She was trusting, uninformed, and open.
 She gave me discernment.”
 I follow this with: “I honor the wise part of me who now sees clearly.
 She holds the map for my way forward.”

 I send the old roles (rescuer, self-doubter, validation seeker) off with their one-way tickets to Pluto.
 I laugh as I exile them, and I leave a small “welcome mat” for their healthier replacements — the advocate, the self-truster, the meaning-maker — to take root in my life.